 Instead of trying to cut costs on one policy, why not save on other policies you need?

-Insurance for film is absolutely necessary.
-Whether you need it for videography equipment insurance, lighting equipment insurance or just your own personal camera insurance, it is a must.
+Insurance for film, TV, and commercials is absolutely necessary.
+Whether you need it for videography equipment insurance, lighting equipment insurance, or just your own personal camera insurance, it's a lifesaver.

 At Wrapbook, we're all about providing the very best free resources to producers and their crews.
 However, this post is not a substitute for professional legal advice.
 Answers do not create a company-client relationship, nor is it a solicitation to offer legal advice.
 Seek the advice of a licensed attorney in the appropriate jurisdiction before taking any action that may affect your decisions or rights.